RyanSolo125/ST10480375_WEDE5020_POE/README.md

 Project currently contain Website Proposal and HTML File structure.

+Part 2 Details:

+Added more to my html code and used css for better styling.

 Changelog:

 1) Added README file, Website Proposal, and html file structure.